haplio/rtd-tutorial/docs/source/moving-on.rst

 Subheading 3
 ------------

 The above should get recognised as a subheading even with only 3 dashes underneath, correct?
+Incorrect, the dashes need to be at least as long as the subheading